Skip to content

 What is DHT & Its Role in Hair Loss?

+Hair transplant surgery restores lost density but does not stop ongoing DHT-driven thinning.
 Hair loss is a common concern that millions, if not billions, of people experience at some point in their lives.

-Although there are numerous forms of hair loss, the most commonly diagnosed type in men is ‘androgenetic alopecia’ or ‘male pattern balding’.
+Although there are numerous forms of hair loss, the most commonly diagnosed type in men is ‘androgenetic alopecia’ or ‘male pattern baldness’.
 According to studies, this condition affects up to 50% of men by the age of 50 and is caused by dihydrotestosterone (DHT), a sex hormone present in both men and women.

+DHT is a hormone that influences hair follicle health, especially in individuals who are genetically predisposed to male pattern hair loss.
 In this article, we will dig deeper into the actions of DHT on hair and what you can do to prevent hair loss caused by this hormone.

-DHT (dihydrotestosterone) is a sex hormone derived from testosterone.
-Testosterone gets converted into DHT by the enzyme 5-alpha reductase.
-In reality, only about 10% of circulating testosterone is converted to DHT.
-However, the effect of DHT remains potent, as it affects specific body parts, such as hair follicles, and plays a key role in development before birth and during puberty.
+Only about 10% of circulating testosterone is converted to DHT.
+However, the effect of DHT remains potent, as it affects specific body parts, such as hair follicles, and plays a key role in foetal development before birth and during puberty.

 This table summarises some key statistics about hair loss in the UK: